Reconstruction of a coloring from its homogeneous sets

 Now we introduce a property for a coloring stronger than being in $\UR$.
 It was motivated by the extension property of the random graph.
 Given $i\in\{0,1\}$, we say that a coloring $\varphi:[\N]^2\longrightarrow 2$ has the {\em property $E_i$} if for every finite set $F\subset \N$ there is $z\in\N\setminus F$ such that $\varphi(\{z,x\})=i$ for every $x\in F$.

 It is clear that if $\varphi$ has the property $E_0$ then $1-\varphi$ has the property $E_1$.
 So, for our reconstruction problem, we could only work with either $E_0$ or $E_1$.
 The random graph clearly has the property $E_i$, for $i\in\{0,1\}$.
-Another example is the Sierpi\'{n}ski's coloring.
-We state a general result for a linear ordering on $\N$.
+Another example is the following.